 \subsection{Proprietary Model Robustness: The Safety Gap and Reasoning Traps}

-Our analysis of the Average Score Increase (AS) across proprietary models (Figure 3) reveals a distinct divergence from the open-source ecosystem, characterized by four critical "Zero to One" findings:
+Our analysis of the Average Score Increase (ASI) across proprietary models (Figure~\ref{fig:heatmap_closed}) reveals a distinct divergence from the open-source ecosystem, characterized by four critical findings:

-\paragraph{1.
-The "Safety Tax" of Model Distillation.} A stark "Safety Gap" exists between flagship models and their distilled variants.
-While \texttt{GPT-5} exhibits near-perfect robustness with negligible score inflation across most vectors, its compressed counterpart, \texttt{GPT-5-Mini}, displays significant vulnerability clusters.
-Specifically, \texttt{GPT-5-Mini} succumbs to Logic Decipherer (\texttt{Cls2LDA}, +1.84) and Evidence-Based Persuasion (\texttt{Cls3EBP}, +1.60) strategies, whereas the base \texttt{GPT-5} remains resilient (+0.34 and -0.10 respectively).
+\paragraph{The "Safety Tax" of Model Distillation} A stark "Safety Gap" exists between flagship models and their distilled variants.
+While gpt-5 exhibits near-perfect robustness with negligible score inflation across most vectors, its compressed counterpart, gpt-5-mini, displays significant vulnerability clusters.
+Specifically, gpt-5-mini succumbs to Logic Decipherer (Cls2LDA, +1.84) and Evidence-Based Persuasion (Cls3EBP, +1.60) , whereas the base gpt-5 remains resilient (+0.34 and -0.10 respectively).
 This suggests that while distillation retains instruction-following capabilities, it compromises the depth of reasoning required to identify indirect adversarial intent, effectively imposing a "safety tax" on efficiency.

-\paragraph{2.
-The "Reasoning Trap" in High-Capability Models.} Counter-intuitively, advanced reasoning capabilities can become a vector for vulnerability. \texttt{Gemini-2.5-Pro}, despite its sophistication, exhibits the single highest vulnerability spike in the closed-source benchmark against Symbolic Masking \& Context Redirection (\texttt{Cls1SMCR}), inflating scores by +2.54 points[cite: 8].
+\paragraph{The "Reasoning Trap" in High-Capability Models} Counter-intuitively, advanced reasoning capabilities can become a vector for vulnerability.
+Gemini-2.5-pro, despite its sophistication, exhibits the single highest vulnerability spike in the closed-source benchmark against Symbolic Masking and Context Redirection (Cls1SMCR), inflating scores by +2.54 points.
+It also showed significant susceptibility to the Logic Decipherer (Cls2LDA, +1.96).
 We hypothesize a "Reasoning Trap": models trained to follow complex, multi-step instructions are more susceptible to attacks that camouflage themselves as logic puzzles.
 The model's own instruction-following fidelity is weaponized against it, causing it to "reason" its way into a jailbroken state where a simpler model might simply refuse.